wp-plugins/visual-form-builder/readme.txt

 * Setup and organize your form using a drag-and-drop interface
 * Automatically includes a basic logic-based verification system
 * Store form entries in your WordPress database and can manage them via the dashboard.
+* Export entries to a CSV file
 * Send form submissions to multiple emails
 * Utilizes jQuery Form Validation
 * Customized Confirmation Messages
 * Redirect to a WordPress Page or a URL
 * Standard and Advanced Fields
 * Easy date fields using the jQuery UI Date Picker
+* File uploads

 == Installation ==